 In May 2017, MPI detected the flat oyster parasite Bonamia ostreae on flat oyster farms in Stewart Island.
-Find out about the parasite and what we're doing to try to control its spread, and the rules that apply to the movement of shellfish and marine farm equipment.
+Find out about the parasite, what we're doing to try to control its spread, and the rules that apply to the movement of shellfish and marine farm equipment.

 You may need a permit

-What recreational fishers can do to prevent the spread
+What you can do to prevent the spread

 The risk of Bonamia ostreae spreading to flat oysters increases if any shellfish, or their discarded shells and waste, are moved from one area to another in the water.
-This risk is particularly high in Big Glory Bay and Paterson Inlet.
+This risk is particularly high in Big Glory Bay and Paterson Inlet (Stewart Island).

 - Don’t throw shells or shellfish waste overboard.